justinhainesweb/django-vue/README.md

 In order to run project to follow next steps:

-1. Clone project and install virtual environment:
+1. Clone project and install virtual environment into root directory:

     ```
     virtualenv -p python venv